 Many shops are locked up during the lockdown, and whilst customers may not be able to shop instore, there are still selling opportunities that can be communicated.

-Whilst we might shift focus onto e-commerce in order to serve our customers, we also need to keep an eye on what our shops look like and how we should plan for reopening.
+Whilst we might shift focus onto e-commerce in order to serve our customers, we also need to keep an eye on what our shops look like and how we should plan our visual merchandising for reopening.
 The Government has just announced it could be as early as 1st June, so we must be ready to safely welcome our customers back.
 We all understand shopping will not ‘go back to normal’ and how we shop will need to follow strict measures, Northbanks are closely monitoring what these will be!

 Essential shops have been open during this ‘stay at home’ time and whilst we can take cues from them, we need to consider that what is appropriate for them might differ for us and our unique styles of retail.